 Tips for Getting Tickets

-The 9/11 Memorial website recommends purchasing timed tickets online in advance.
+You can purchase timed tickets online in advance.
 We did this and it worked well, though there wasn’t much advantage to arriving early.
 Visitors with tickets timed before ours walked right in after their line cleared.
-You probably don’t need to reserve your tickets more than a few days in advance.
+You probably don’t need to reserve your tickets much in advance.
 It’s a roomy museum, so you may not need reservations at all.

 The 9/11 Museum and Memorial is within walking distance of Battery Park where we took the ferry to the Statue of Liberty and Ellis Island.
 If you arrive at the Statue of Liberty ferry when it opens at 9:30 am, you’ll probably want 2:00 – 3:00 p.m. reservations for the 9/11 Museum.
 You can bundle all three attractions at www.statuecruises.com.
 The price is the same.